 “I could crush it down to be much smaller if you would like.”

 The banana peel lifted off Ara’s palm and began to spin quickly.
 It was soon a blur of yellow and brown.
-As the brown centre contracted it left droplets of water in a misty globe around it.
-The water drifted away to her right and suddenly puffed out like a large piece of popcorn as it become a tiny cloud.
-The small brown centre was about the size of a pepper corn and floated back and dropped in Ara’s palm.
-It was heavy for such a diminutive object.
+A darker brown centre contracted and left droplets of water in a misty globe around it which stopped spinning all of a sudden.
+The water drifted away to her right and suddenly puffed out like a large kernel of popcorn.
+It had become a tiny cloud!
+The small brown centre was about the size of a peppercorn and floated back and dropped in Ara’s palm.
+It was dry and heavier than such a tiny thing would seem.

 “That is what is left of it after all the water is squeezed out.”

 “I am sorry, Ara.
-I have had to hide us.
-We were just probed by the radar of a CF-18 Hornet jet which is rapidly approaching from the south east.
+I had to hide us.
+We were just probed by the radar of a CF-18 Hornet jet which is rapidly approaching from the south-west.
 I think it has a radar lock on us.
 Yes.
 The jet is now moving toward us and will be here in seconds.
 We must not be found.
 I am taking evasive action.”

 Ara could see that the round bubble she was in suddenly changed to a bigger shape that edged out to the west like the nose of a plane.
-Suddenly they shot forward.
+Suddenly they shot forward out of the cloud.
 Ara didn’t feel the incredible speed at which they were flying: she could only see it.
 Whole clouds were wiping by like streaks of white and it made her dizzy to look at the spinning Earth below.
-The cone ahead was glowing orange to bright white and flames licked around them, but she felt no heat.
+The cone ahead was glowing orange to bright white and flames licked around the elongated bubble, but she felt no heat.

 Ara followed that advice and began counting seconds in her head.
-After ten steamboats, 4207 spoke again.
+After nine steamboats, 4207 spoke again.
 “We have stopped, Ara.”

-She opened her eyes and saw they were above an island in a large expanse of water that would have dwarfed Lake Temiskaming.
-A rounded coastline was to her right.
+She opened her eyes and through the fading orange glow of the shell of air saw they were descending toward an island in a large expanse of water that would have dwarfed Lake Temiskaming.
+A rounded coastline was off in the distance to her right.

 “Wh-where are we?”

-As they dropped, Ara could see that the island was shaped like a fish.
-The top was angled up in the air and the bottom fins edged into the water.
-The high cliffs on the north side sloped gradually down to the land on the south.
+As they dropped, Ara could see that the island was shaped like a flopping fish.
+The top high cliffs on the north side were angled up in the air and the bottom fins edged down to the water on the south.
 A wide carpet of green conifers was dotted with many small lakes, swamps and a few patches of bare dark-grey rock.

 Their descent angled toward the water just off a south-east point.
 “I am dropping us just off the east coast of the island as I am not detecting any people in that area.”

-Ara was surprised that anyone lived on this rugged island but she soon saw white buildings, including a red-topped lighthouse just in from the point and a long concrete breakwater.
+Ara was surprised that anyone lived on this rugged island but she soon saw white buildings, including a red-topped lighthouse just in from a point and long concrete breakwater.

 “More than one jet is coming, Ara.
 We must leave the area.
 I cannot risk being found and I would not want to risk your life.”